Raspberries and Kohlrabi

 Note: Depending on how your shredded pork was originally prepared you may want to add some additional seasoning.
 Try adding some chili powder, garlic powder, onion powder, and cumin to the pork as it reheats.
 You could also stir in a little salsa.

-Prepare the Toppings: While the pulled pork is warming, take the opportunity to prepare your desired toppings.
-Slice some freshly pickled onions, chopped fresh cilantro, and gather any additional toppings you love, such as salsa or avocado crema.
-This step adds freshness and a burst of flavor to your tacos.
+Step 2: While the pulled pork is warming, take the opportunity to prepare your desired toppings.
+Slice some freshly Pickled Red Onions, chopped fresh cilantro, and gather any additional toppings you love, such as salsa or avocado crema.

-Warm the Tortillas: Next, warm the tortillas.
+Step 3: Next, warm the tortillas.
 You can do this by wrapping them in a damp paper towel and microwaving them for a few seconds or heating them on a dry skillet until they become pliable and warm.
-This step ensures that your tacos are soft and ready to be filled.

 Three pork tacos on a blue and white plate.